 CMOS is a short form of the

-First CMOS chip was used in early IBM computers.
-This CMOS chip was two main components RTC and CMOS RAM.
-This CMOS also has 64-byte memory where 14 bytes were used system clock RAM and 50 bytes of storage was used for system settings.
+The first CMOS chip was used in early IBM computers.
+This CMOS chip was two main components of RTC and CMOS RAM.
+This CMOS also has 64-byte memory where 14 bytes were used system clock RAM and 50 bytes of storage were used for system settings.

 Hardware Using CMOS

 There is a lot of different type of computer hardware which is using the CMOS.
 Here are some of them.

 - Digital Circuits